taunsquared/graphic-novel-thesis/ComicBookScript_Workshop1/2018-09-10_Script-draft2.md

 Small panel, a thin strip across the top of the page: We see dilated eyes in profile, large and golden, framed by long reddish lashes, shocked open by difficult dreams.

-The rest of the page: We see a beautiful little forest glade, seemingly in late spring, cozily bordered by gentle up-slopes of soft grasses and low-lying succulents.
+The rest of the page: We see a beautiful little forest glade, seemingly in late spring and seemingly just barely touched by dawn light, cozily bordered by gentle up-slopes of soft grasses and low-lying succulents.
 A blue jacaranda tree gently dips its purple flower-laden branches down to two teens and a cuttlefish mechapet cuddled together on a bed of ferns and blossoms.

 One has long, reddish-dirty-blonde hair that pools out from under their head.
 Freckles sprinkle a long aquiline nose and light olive cheeks.
 Though their facial features are delicate, their jaw is strong and their shoulders are broad.
 Their long limbs and tall, willowy frame are covered in simply cut and un-dyed clothing similar to the woman from the dream, a sleeveless shirt and baggy trousers in the style of [shalwar kameez](https://en.wikipedia.org/wiki/Shalwar_kameez).
 The arms are thin but strongly muscled.
+Chest is broad and flat.
 Bare feet peek out at the bottom of the trousers.
 Behind their head is a casually folded pile of fabric - a head veil, gloves, and socks in the style of the traditional korean [beoseon](https://en.wikipedia.org/wiki/Beoseon).

 The other is much smaller and darker skinned.
 Thick, curly, dark brown hair is cut into a short afro with elaborate patterns shaved into it.
 This one sleeps topless, wearing only long baggy trousers similar to the other teen's trousers, but dyed a deep saturated red and elaborately embroidered.

 The two teens are curled into complementary fetal positions, the tall pale one spooning the smaller darker one from behind.
-The tall one's arms wrap around the little one's torso, one arm draped across a set of well-defined abdominal muscles, the other covering the little one's breasts and tangled in a pair of dark arms.
+The tall one's arms wrap around the little one's torso, one arm draped across a set of well-defined abdominal muscles, the other covering the little one's full breasts and tangled in a pair of dark arms.

 The cuttlefish mechapet has all of the body parts of a cuttlefish but is rather flatter and more blobulous than a fully biological cuttlefish, which haven't been seen in Earth's oceans for decades.
 It is flat against the tall teen's back, all 8 arms twining around the tall teen's body.
 The tips of two arms gently brush back the smaller teen's hair from her forehead.

-Asoka: *"Why now?"*
+Asoka: *"Exam day..."*

 ### Page 2

 The tall one turns their nose away from the crook of the little one's neck and looks up at the blue jacaranda tree.
 The tall teen lifts the arm that was draped over the little one's stomach and reaches their hand up towards the branches.

-Asoka: *"Why do I dream of Death Dogs today?"*
+Asoka: *"Why did I dream of Death Dogs today?"*

 We see Asoka's hand backlit against the sunlight filtering through the tree branches, Asoka's long fingers haloed with golden dust.
 The cuttlefish mechapet gently wraps an arm around Asoka's raised arm.

-Asoka: *"Iri...Mom..."*
+Asoka: *"Iri..."*

-We see a brief, blurry flash of the willowy woman from Asoka's dreams.
+We see a brief, blurry flash of the willowy woman from Asoka's dreams, smiling with so much love that tears gather in Asoka's eyes.

-Asoka: *"Am I throwing away my chance to be free?
-To escape the dirty water, the dirty air, the dirty politicians...?"*
+Asoka: *"Mom...where are you?"*

-We see Asoka staring up at the tree, arm that was raised now resting across their forehead as they contemplate, face passive.
+We see Asoka staring up at the tree, arm still raised, fingers now closed in a fist as they contemplate, face passive.
 Dappled shadows of the tree leaves and flowers play on Asoka's face.

-Asoka: *"No...it's too similar to the Green Havens.
-The same patterns are here..."*
+Asoka: *"If I grow enough food for everyone to eat, will they let you come home?"*

-We see Asoka's eyes, steely with determination.
+Asoka's eyes, steely and determined, completely awake and focused.

-Asoka: *"Someone is weaponizing our food **again**."*
+Asoka: *"If not...I'll fight for you.
+Don't worry mom, I'm coming."*

 ### Page 3

-**"1 week ago..."**
+**"1 month ago..."**

 We see a neat row of clean white tubs, each packed with edible crop plants like lettuce, chives, kale, onions, carrots, and radishes.
 The plants grow tall under a greenhouse roof.
 At the end of the row of tubs, we see an opening, which seems to lead out into a large outdoor field of young corn, beans, and squash, interplanted in large mounds.
 Everything glows with the exuberance of mid-spring.